CatherineLE/Stackoverflow/README.md

 # Stackoverflow
+Multi-Labels Classification on Text with SVC on LDA  \
-Questions Auto-Classification with Log Regression Model Deployed with API on Flask
+Deployed with Flask or Streamlit

 Final Model Deployed : SVC on LDA labels